Theo Archibald

+Archibald is a product of the Celtic academy.
+Following two seasons with Brentford B, he began his senior career in earnest with Macclesfield Town in 2019.
+He subsequently played for Lincoln City, before transferring to Leyton Orient in 2022.
+Archibald was capped by Scotland at youth level.

 Club career

 Celtic

 A right winger, Archibald began his career in the academy at hometown club Celtic at a young age.
 He won the 2014–15 Glasgow Cup with the U17 team and signed a three-year professional contract.
 Archibald progressed through the youth ranks to be called into the U20 squad for three Scottish Challenge Cup matches early in the 2016–17 season and made his only appearance as a late substitute for Regan Hendry during a 5–1 first round victory over Annan Athletic on 2 August 2017.
 Archibald made appearances for the U19 team in the UEFA Youth League during the 2015–16 and 2016–17 seasons and helped the Development Squad to win the 2015–16 SPFL Development League title.
 Following a development loan at Scottish League One club Albion Rovers during the second half of the 2016–17 season, Archibald departed Celtic Park on 9 June 2017, after his contract expired.